angeli-amascual/angeli-amascual.github.io/essays/essay-5.md

 <img class="ui medium left floated rounded image" src="../images/logo.png">

 Recently I was introduced to UI Frameworks (User Interface Frameworks).
-Previously when using IntelliJ IDEA to create websites it was through writing pure HTML and CSS code.
-Now however, I'm learning how to use Semantic UI and incorporating it into my code.
+Previously when using [IntelliJ Idea](https://www.jetbrains.com/idea/) to create websites it was through writing pure HTML and CSS code.
+Now however, I'm learning how to use [Semantic UI](https://semantic-ui.com/) and incorporating it into my code.

 ### Tricky Hurdles Encountered